 Dawn blushed upon her suburban heaven.
-Mothers swept across their roosts- every Bobby, Danny and Timmy would get two golden pancakes and a glass orange juice.
-Fathers would depart with a packed lunch and a chaste peck.
+Every Bobby, Danny, and Timmy would get two golden pancakes and a glass of orange juice.
+Parents would depart with packed lunches and chaste pecks.
 And then youth raced to overtake the first light.

 Because so many miles away it was night.
 If you closed your eyes you could feel the soft lull of a makeshift hammock.
-Your brothers would have been tucked away – a sweltering evening could knock out even the rowdiest of boys.
+Your brothers would have been tucked away – a sweltering evening could knock out even the rowdiest boys.
 What did their eyes look like again?
 Like shiny pieces of stone.
-Their cheeks- ruddy but always washed clean by her.
-And she would lean on the doorframe when you came around the corner and you would run because there was no one who could prepare a more loving meal, give a more tender embrace, gift a more precious love.
+Their cheeks, ruddy but always washed clean by her.
+And she would lean on the door frame when you came around the corner, and you would run because there was no one who could prepare a more loving meal, give a more tender embrace, gift a more precious love.
 You would see the tiny waves of skin threatening to lap up citrine eyes.
 She would be tired.
-And then you would have been gathered in the soft arms of familiarity.
+And then you would be gathered in the soft arms of familiarity.
 Sung to sleep by the cicadas and kissed by the black-blue of the night.
 But even as you dreamed this – a memory of something felt and lost – you knew the enormity of the present.
 Dusky midnight turns away its yearning visitor yet again.

 But this was all understandable.
 Because the names of your peers could never pass through your broken speech.
 Silence was so much more forgiving.
-If only they could hear your quick wit through your mother tongue.
+If only they could hear your quick wit in your mother tongue.
 Remember when you wrote poetry?
 And rode a little motorcycle?
-Living then was like music- all its sweetness and subtlety.
-But that summer had too much sweetness and it began to give you a headache.
-When there was sugar dripping from every shop and dish it depressed you to think of the few pennies you and your brothers used collect to purchase a bit of candied fruit.
+Living then was like music in all its sweetness and subtlety.
+But that summer had too much sweetness, and it began to give you a headache.
+When there was sugar dripping from every shop and dish it depressed you to think of the few pennies you and your brothers used to collect to purchase a bit of candied fruit.

 That summer!
 Is it painful for you to recount that loneliness?
-Tell me, how did you not grow to hate this place?
+Tell me, how did you not grow to hate that place?
 How did you not grow bitter?
-You were once so starry-eyed, naive and lost.
+You were once so starry-eyed, naive, and lost.